delimatorres/lifesum.github.io/_posts/2014-04-10-our-platform.md

 Amazon Web Services are the engineer we did not hire in our team!
 With EC2 and auto-scaling, our application adapts to the amount of users at any given time of the day, and self-repair in case of hardware failure.
 Here is a breakdown of the services we use:

 * EC2 - Production instances auto-scaling every hour.
-They can go live within 30sec, and will wait 20min to shut down
+They can go live within 90 seconds, and will wait 20min to shut down
 * Elastic Load Balancer - This simple service is facing the world and acting as a simple load balancer
 * Redis on Elasticache - Caching makes most applications faster.
 We cache at the application level on a Redis cluster for better fail-over
 * MySQL on RDS - Less common than PostGres, we use our legacy MySQL because it works; RDS manages backup, upgrades and fail-over.